FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Menu=Tooltip displayed when mouseover menu button viewable at the top of every lichess page.

-Lichess Tournaments = A heading on the side of the tournaments homepage (http://lichess.org/tournament) under which the official tournaments of Lichess are listed.
+Lichess tournaments = A heading on the side of the tournaments homepage (http://lichess.org/tournament) under which the official tournaments of Lichess are listed.

-Tournament FAQ = A link to an FAQ page for Lichess tournaments.
+Arena tournament FAQ = A link to an FAQ page for Lichess tournaments.
 Links to http://lichess.org/tournament/help?system=arena and found on every tournament page as a small question mark, like so: (?)

-Tournament Official = All official (not user created) Lichess tournaments have this shown in said tournament's information box shows that appears on the top left of the screen.
+Official = All official (not user created) Lichess tournaments have this shown in said tournament's information box shows that appears on the top left of the screen.

-Time Before Tournament Starts = Users creating new tournaments can decide when their tournament begins.
+Time before tournament starts = Users creating new tournaments can decide when their tournament begins.
 Appears on the form used to create a new tournament (http://lichess.org/tournament/new)

-Tournament This Is Private=A heading explaining that a tournament is private and for other people to join a URL must be shared.
+Tournament this is private=A heading explaining that a tournament is private and for other people to join a URL must be shared.
 Appears on the FAQ of the tournament's page.

-Tournament You Will Be Notified= A notification telling users they will be notified when the tournament starts and so are safe to open a new tab of Lichess.
+Tournament you wIll be notified= A notification telling users they will be notified when the tournament starts and so are safe to open a new tab of Lichess.
 Appears on the FAQ part of the tournament's page.

 Play In New Tab=A link encouring users to open Lichess in another tab.
 Links to http://lichess.org